-• Candidates will complete a minimum of 70 days (minimum of 14 weeks) of clinical teaching possibly in two assignments.
+Candidates will complete a minimum of 490 hours of clinical teaching possibly in two assignments.

-The Director of Field Experience and Community Partnerships is responsible for administering and organizing the clinical teaching process and placements.
+The Coordinator of Field Experience, Alumni Relations, and Career Development is responsible for administering and organizing the clinical teaching process and placements.

 Termination/Self-Selected Exit - Clinical Teaching